swiftlee/Dermagator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project contains an example project board meant to showcase how one can be used.
 The issues posted to it are not real issues.
+My name is Rafael Malespn and I am editing this file
 #### _**IMPORTANT NOTE**_ -
 This project does not have a mongoDB connection setup.
 For:
 - local development: create a config file (make sure to name it config.js) in the config folder, which exports your db.uri connection.
 An example is provided, config/config.example.js.
 This file will be ignored by git so your db credentials will be kept safe when the app is deployed.